The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 The 1st class seating map looks like this:

-- Free WiFi is available at to all passengers – access info is at your seat.
+- Free WiFi is available at to all passengers – access info (usually WIFIonICE network) is at your seat.

-- There is a European power outlet shared between each seat pair.
+- There is a European power outlet available at each seat.

 - Toilet facilities are available at the ends of each carriage.

-Unlike flying there are no extra charges for bringing luggage with you on your Intercity Berlin journey.
+Unlike flying there are no extra charges for bringing luggage with you on your ICE journey.
 The train has overhead luggage racks above the seats and also some extra racks at the end of the carriages.
+You should only bring on-board what you are able to carry.

-It is possible to bring a bike onboard the Intercity Berlin train.
-There is a specially marked cycle carriage – normally located at the end carriage 24 – which has capacity for 16 bikes and also has 2nd class seating.
-You will need to make a reservation for your bike.
+It is possible to bring a bike onboard the ICE train.
+There are specially marked cycle carriages – normally located at the end carriage 21 for a standard train – with special bike racks.

 Amsterdam-Berlin train trip scenery